Mark Selby: 2012–13 season: first UK Championship and third Masters titles

-2013–14 season
+2013–14 season: first World Championship title

-In the first ranking event of the season, Selby was subjected to a 3–5 defeat to Andrew Pagett in the qualifying rounds of the Wuxi Classic in China.
+In the first ranking event of the season, Selby suffered a 3–5 defeat to Andrew Pagett in the qualifying rounds of the Wuxi Classic in China.
 The tournament was the first to use a new format requiring the top 16 players to compete in the qualifying rounds at most ranking events.
 In minor-ranking tournaments, he was runner-up at the Yixing Open, losing 1–4 to Joe Perry, and at the Rotterdam Open, where he lost 3–4 to Mark Williams.
 He won the Antwerp Open in November, defeating Ronnie O'Sullivan 4–3 in the final.

 Having won the UK Championship and Masters in the previous season, Selby qualified to take part in the first edition of the revived Champion of Champions competition, where he lost to Stuart Bingham in the semi-finals 4–6.
 Defending his title at the UK Championship in December, Selby compiled snooker's 100th officially recognised maximum break in professional competition, in the seventh frame of his semi-final against Ricky Walden.
 He received £55,000 for the achievement, in addition to the tournament's highest break prize of £4,000.
 The next day, he lost 7–10 to world number one Neil Robertson in the final, having been ahead 5–1 and 6–3, missing his chance to regain the top position in the world rankings.